Life is short, Eat dessert first

 Now your DIY Valentine’s Rag Wreath is complete but I decided to add a little wire heart to hang in the center so scroll down for how that is made.

-Making the Hanging Heart
+Make the Hanging Heart

 Using wire cutters, cut a piece of the red floral wire which is available at the Dollar Tree.

-Shape the wire into a heart and set aside.
+Shape the wire into a heart and set it aside.
 This wire is very pliable so this step is really easy.

 Cut another long piece of the floral wire to become the hanger for the heart.
-The length depends on how low you want your heart to hang.
-Now shape this piece of floral wire into a loop.
-Slide the heart into the loop and pinch the loop closed.
+The length depends on how low you want your heart to hang and what type of wreath form you used.

 Your new DIY Valentine’s Rag Wreath is ready to hang.